LPGhatguy/magic-school-bus/README.md

 It's an early work in progress, but runs on Windows, MacOS, and Linux!

 ## Installation
+### Windows
+Pre-built binaries are available on the [GitHub Releases page](https://github.com/LPGhatguy/magic-school-bus/releases).

+### Other Platforms and Rust Developers
 Magic School Bus needs **Rust Beta 1.31** or newer to build since it uses features from the upcoming Rust 2018 Edition.
 That'll change when the edition reaches stable at the beginning of **December, 2018**!

 If you already have Rustup installed, you can grab Magic School Bus with: